TheRARELab/.github/.github/pull_request_template.md

 <!-- Finally, make sure to do the following and check them off after finishing (Doc: https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#task-lists) -->

 - [ ] Include only relevant files or lines.
-- [ ] Review each change at the line level to ensure high-quality work.
+- [ ] Review each change at the word level to ensure high-quality work.
-- [ ] Revise or add documentation (readme, code comments) so others can understand and reproduce the changes.
+- [ ] If applicable, revise or add documentation (readme, code comments) so others can understand and reproduce the changes.
 If docs are added, describe in "Summarize the changes" above.
 - [ ] Assign reviewer(s) so they get email notifications.